BonTear/MeuTu/README.md

 * Easy and Simple to Use!
 ***
 # NOTE
-> The Download Starting Process can Sometimes be a Bit Slow to Get the Best Audio Quality.
+> To Get the Best Audio Quality the Download can be a bit Slow Sometimes.
 In Such Cases Please be Patient.
 ***
 # Thank You!
 Enjoy!!😊